Al-Karid/kickstarter/README.md

 # kickstarter
-Prediction of kickstarter using machine learning
+Prediction of kickstarter using machine learning with Spark